3 Things To Do When Your Baby Won’t Sleep in a Bedside Bassinet

 1. Sleep on the Bedside Bassinet Sheets

 Your newborn baby likes to be near you and your scent, especially if you are breastfeeding.
-The smell of you is one thing that helps him feel more comfortable.
+The smell of you is one thing that helps your baby feel more comfortable.
 You could try to sleep on the bassinet sheets for a couple of days or even walk around with them in your shirt while you pitter-patter around the house before putting them back on your baby’s bed.
-Your scent will be transferred to the sheets and may help him feel more comfortable when you put him a little further away from you in the bassinet.
+Your scent will be transferred to the sheets and may help baby feel more comfortable when you put them a little further away from you in the bassinet.

 2. Buy a Bedside Bassinet With Movement